Harriet Wadeson: Education, training, and career

 Wadeson graduated from Cornell University, where she studied psychology.
 She began taking courses at the Washington School of Psychiatry, American University and Catholic University when she met Hanna Kwiatkowska who opened her eyes to a world of art therapy.
 Kwiatkowska originated family art therapy and offered to train Wadeson at the National Institute of Mental Health (NIMH).
-At this time, there were no master's degree programs in art therapy.
+At that time, there were no master's degree programs in art therapy.
 Wadeson began working at NIMH in 1961 by conducting art therapy with adolescent groups.
 Her first publication was about this experience.
-For eight years, Wadeson worked with patients with affective disorders, including mania, psychotic depression, and suicide risk.
-During this time, Wadeson was the only female and non-MD on the project's research team.
-She won the Benjamin Rush Award for Scientific Exhibits from the American Psychiatric Association for her exhibit, “Portraits of Suicide.”
+For eight years Wadeson worked with patients with affective disorders, including mania, psychotic depression, and suicide risk.
+During this time Wadeson was the only female and non-MD on the project's research team.
+She won the Benjamin Rush Award for Scientific Exhibits from the American Psychiatric Association for her exhibit, "Portraits of Suicide."
 Subsequently, she worked with people who suffered from schizophrenia and received no medication.
 After spending thirteen years at NIMH, Wadeson had published twenty-nine articles, primarily in psychiatric journals.

 Wadeson began working on her master's degree in psychology and art therapy from Goddard College.
 She then pursued her Masters of Social Work (MSW) at Catholic University.
-She was able to graduate in one year from Catholic University due to her vast amount of publications.
-While at NIMH, she taught art therapy at the National Institutes of Health (NIH) Foundation for Advanced Education in the Sciences and at Montgomery Community College.
+She was able to graduate in one year from Catholic University due to her large number of publications.